MarvNC/light-novel-naming-scheme/readme.md

 - `(Publisher-Label)` - The publisher and label that published the light novel release.
 The label is optional.
 - `[Extra Information]` - Any extra information such as the name of the ripper.
+- `{Revision}` - The revision number of the release.
+This is optional and should be incremented starting from 2 when a release is updated.

 ### Other